invoke-ai/InvokeAI/invokeai/frontend/web/docs/WORKFLOWS_DESIGN_IMPLEMENTATION.md

 This logic can be fairly complex due to the range of features available and their interactions.
 Depending on the parameters selected, the graph may be very different.
 Building graphs in code can be challenging - you are trying to construct a non-linear structure in a linear context.

-The simplest graph building logic is for **Text to Image** with a SD1.5 model:
+The simplest graph building logic is for **Text to Image** with a SD1.5 model: [buildLinearTextToImageGraph.ts]
-`invokeai/frontend/web/src/features/nodes/util/graph/buildLinearTextToImageGraph.ts`

-There are many other graph builders in the same folder for different tabs or base models (e.g. SDXL).
+There are many other graph builders in the same directory for different tabs or base models (e.g. SDXL).
 Some are pretty hairy.

 In the Linear UI, we go straight from **simple application state** to **graph** via these builders.